 Who doesn’t like a good ole’ fashioned pianola to liven up the room?

+There is no shortage of remarkable performers on the Rhine.
 These guys could really belch a tune!

 Kölsch is a popular type of beer originally brewed in Cologne, Germany.
 It gets its distinct taste and quality because its first warm-fermented with ale yeast, and then conditioned at cold temperatures like a lager.